uozuAho/pandemic_ddd/readme.md

           - only 1 card can be stored at a time, it's not part of your hand
         - when this event card is played, remove it from the game
       - test cases
-        - can use all special events
-          - un-ignore tests after all implemented
-        - throws if given command does not match stored event card (unskip test)
         - legal commands
         - all commands
         - ensure contingency planner can play event card at right times